Shyam-Has-Your-Anomaly-Mitigated/sextu.pl/README.md

 # the art of computer programming
-piet is instructional meta art
+piet is steganographic meta art
 prolog is photographic raster art
 haskell is scalable vector art
 assembly is spriteful pixel art